Posts Tagged ‘Add new tag’

 We know that not everyone likes clowns – it’s actually a recognised fear, Coulrophobia – but this is a cute little fella!

-We recently decided to upgrade our space in the local antiques centre from a cabinet to a room-sized pitch.
+We recently decided to upgrade our space in Picture House Antiques from a cabinet to a room-sized pitch.
 It will enable us to sell a much wider variety of items.
 It’s our usual mix of mid-century modern, handmade objects and rustic antiques.

 There’s enamelware, ceramics, glass and fabrics… we’ve had some fantastic vintage posters framed for the walls… there are clocks, lighting and larger pieces of furniture.